 The following documents are relevant to acoustical engineering in land-use planning.
 This list is not comprehensive, and the documents cited are only current on the date of writing of this guideline.
-The LEP should be knowledgeable about all of the relevant legislation, policies, regulations, technical standards, Ministry guidelines and documents that may apply or be relevant to the development under review, as listed herein and as may be amended, updated and/or added to from time to time.
+The LEP should be knowledgeable about all the relevant legislation, policies, regulations, technical standards, Ministry and individual municipality's guidelines and documents that may apply or be relevant to the development under review, as listed herein and as may be amended, updated and/or added to from time to time.
 All guidelines/documents to be referenced should be verified as current at the time the noise/vibration study is being prepared.
+LEPs are advised that it is the practitioner's responsibility to verify that the latest versions of guideline documents are being used.
+Further, the practitioner should be aware that there may be other associated laws, regulations, standards, or requirements (i.e., local municipal bylaws) that may apply in conducting the reviews relevant to acoustical engineering in land-use planning.

-9 R.R.O.
+R.R.O.
 1990, Reg.
 194: Rules of Civil Procedure.